kbardool/CarND-Advanced-Lane-Lines/Writeup-AdvancedLaneFinding.md

 |  Bottom Right    | 1090, 700   | 960, 719     |
 |  Bottom Left     |  220, 700   | 960, 719     |

-The perspective transform was tested` by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+The perspective transform was tested by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

+#### Example of a transformed image.

 <img title="undistorted test1" alt="alt" src="./writeup_images/img_roi_sline1.png"  style=" margin:10px 40px; width: 100%" />
 <img title="undistorted test1" alt="alt" src="./writeup_images/img_roi_test4.png"  style=" margin:10px 40px; width: 100%" />
 <p align="center">Example of perspective transformation</p>
 <br>

-### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 <code class=redcode>sliding _window_detection_v1()</code> is the routine responsible for lane-pixel identification.
-This code is located `common/utils.py`, lines 1155-1325.
-This routine first generates a histogram of active pixels in the lower 1/3rd of the thresholded image, detects the peak positions (counting the pixels per x position) and finds the x location corresponding to the peak positions located on the left and right of the x-axis midline.
+This code is located in `classes/imagepipeline.py`, lines 385-555.
+This function first generates a histogram of active pixels in the lower 1/3rd of the thresholded image.
+It then attmepts to detect the peak positions (counting the pixels per x position) and finds the x location corresponding to the peak positions located on the left and right of the x-axis midline.

 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test3_a.png"  style=" margin:10px 40px; width: 100%" />
 <img title="undistorted test1" alt="alt" src="./writeup_images/img_thresholding_test3_b.png"  style=" margin:1px 40px; width: 100%" />